anontechnology/vault-java-sdk/README.md

 vault.save(user);
 ```

-### Attribute definitions
+## Attribute definitions

-[Attribute definitions](https://docs.anontech.io/glossary/attribute/) define an object that contains all relevant metadata for attributes with a given `key`.
-This is how tags and regulations become associated with attributes.
-Attributes can contain a schema to further break down the structure of their value.
+[Attribute definitions](https://docs.anontech.io/glossary/attribute-definition/) define an object that contains all relevant metadata for attributes with a given `key`.
+This is how tags and regulations become associated with attributes, and how the [schema](https://docs.anontech.io/tutorials/attribute-schemas) detailing the expected structure of the attribute's values is specified.
 Display names and hints can also be added to the attribute definition for ease of use and readability.

-#### Storing an attribute definition in the Vault
+### Storing an attribute definition in the Vault

 To store an attribute definition, create an AttributeDefinition object and save it to the Vault.
 The following code details the various properties of the AttributeDefinition object.